zentrocdot/LazyImageUpscaler/README.md

 the generation of images with a higher resolution is limited.
 The VRAM of the GPU is the limiting factor here.</p>

-<p align="justify">The use of <i>AUTOMATIC1111</i> for upscaling images is complex.
+<p align="justify">The use of <i>AUTOMATIC1111</i> for upscaling images is
+complex.
 For example, parameters must be selected appropriately so that the desired result is achieved.
 This raised the question of whether it is possible to upscale images fast and reliable independently of web user interfaces such as <i>AUTOMATIC1111</i>.</p>

+## Introduction

+<p align="justify">The tabs of the web UI are arranged according to logic of the
+implemented methods for upscaling (see Figure 1):</p>

+* Standard methods (numerical interpolation methods) on base of OpenCV, PIL and scikit-image
+* Methods using pretrained models from Machine Learning on base of OpenCV and super-image
+* Methods based on a Stable Diffusion model and Stable Diffusion upscaler models

-## State of the Art
+## Brief Introduction of State of the Art

 <p align="justify">Graphical software tools like <i>RawTherapee</i> and
 <i>GIMP</i> can be used to upscale images.
 During some tests I carried out,